element-of-surprise/coercion/README.md

 - Response - Returns an empty response object.
 If a plugin returns a response that isn't the same as this, the plugin is considered to have failed.
 - IsCheck - Returns true if the plugin is a check plugin.
 A check plugin should not have side effects and can only be used in one of the check actions.
 A check plugin cannot be used in a Job.
 - RetryPlan - Returns the retry plan for the plugin.
 This is the plan for how the plugin should be retried.
 The number of retries is set in the `Job` object.
 This RetryPlan uses exponential backoff that you define for SRE best practices.
+- Init - Validates that the environment that the plugin currently operates in is valid for the plugin.
+If this fails, the plugin cannot be used.
+For example, if this leverages an external binary, this can check for the existence of that binary.

 ### Workflow Heirarchy